mautic/developer-documentation-new/docs/rest_api/roles.rst

    $role = $roleApi->edit($id, $data, $createIfNotFound);

 Edit a new Role.
-Role that this supports PUT or PATCH depending on the desired behavior.
+Note that this supports PUT or PATCH depending on the desired behavior.

 **PUT** creates a Role if the given ID doesn't exist and clears all the Role information, adds the information from the request.
 **PATCH** fails if the Role with the given ID doesn't exist and updates the Role field values with the values from the request.